OmniSharp/omnisharp-emacs/README.md

 works in the background.

 ## Project maturity
-Experimental.
-Lacks easy setup, a better UI and a good default configuration.
+Lacks a better UI and a good default configuration.

 ## Features